Mississauga FREE Vasectomy Clinic – Serving Western Ontario

 We are proud to offer you a world-class vasectomy procedure at no cost to you.
 This simple, quick and virtually painless procedure is done in comfortable procedure rooms at our modern Mississauga clinic.

-Doctor Roland Sing is a Urologist with 19 years of experience.
-He is a member of the Royal College of Surgeons of Canada, and he holds a clinical fellowship in the subspecialty of Endourology.
+Doctor Roland Sing is a Urologist with over 20 years of experience.
+He is a member of the Royal College of Physicians and Surgeons of Canada, and he holds a clinical fellowship in the sub-specialty of Endourology.

 No-scalpel vasectomies are a focus of Dr. Sing’s practice, and he believes they can be performed safely and effectively in a comfortable setting.
 Our clinic operates with the goal of reducing vasectomy wait times in Ontario and making the whole experience as pleasant as possible.

 Dr. Sing has underwent extensive training with Dr. Neil Pollock, a foremost authority in this procedure.
-We are offering patients techniques that are highly advanced, minimally invasive and have been performed safely on over 50,000 patients in our affiliated clinics across Canada.
+We are offering patients techniques that are highly advanced, minimally invasive and have been performed safely on many thousands of men in our affiliated clinics across Canada, and on millions of men around the world.

 The downside of the popularity of vasectomy in Mississauga is that men can wait for months and months to get an appointment for a vasectomy procedure.
 This is not the case at Gentle Procedures Clinics.
-Please go ahead and request an appointment now and we will call you back to set a convenient time.
+Please go ahead and request an appointment now and we will reply fast with detail on getting a referral and booking a procedure soon.

 No-Scalpel Vasectomy in Ontario – The History